Social justice student projects

 Jacob Switzer completed a summer role as a research assistant at the Centre for Law and Social Justice engaging with various research projects and tasks.
 He presented a paper titled, 'From Paper to the Screen: Innovations in Law Libraries and increasing Access to Legal Resources' at the Justice Innovation Symposium.
 The paper reflected on the challenges experienced by law libraries during the pandemic and how it responded to the needs of the legal profession, scholars and students.
 It also examined the digitisiation of knowledge and risks associated with the digital landscape.

-Research project title, 'Gift or Loan.'
-The aim of this project is to examine the distinction between loans and gifts when money is distributed to family members within an inner circle.
+Sunny undertook a research project titled: 'Gift or Loan.'
+The aim of this project was to examine the distinction between loans and gifts when money is distributed to family members within an inner circle.

 Highlighted Student Projects